igorkf/meli-data-challenge-2021/README.md

 *So, whether you eat or drink, or whatever you do, do all to the glory of God.
 (1 Corinthians 10:31)*

 ## The problem
-"Given the historical sales time-series for a subset of the martketplace's listings, we challenge you to predict how long will it take for a given item to run out of stock."
+*"Given the historical sales time-series for a subset of the martketplace's listings, we challenge you to predict how long will it take for a given item to run out of stock."*

 So we had to output a probability distribution for each SKU, going from 1 to 30 days.

+### Who participated?
+There was 162 competitors from Argentina, Brazil, Chile, Colombia, Mexico and Uruguay.

 ## The solution
 I turned it into a classification problem, reshaping the data in such a way that each SKU had only one row.
-I averaged the predictions from a LGBM model and a very simple Neural Network, that gave me 3.77443 in Private Leaderboard (6th place from 162 competitors).
+I averaged the predictions from a LGBM model and a very simple Neural Network, that gave me 3.77443 in Private Leaderboard (6th place).

 | Model     	    | Public LB 	| Private LB 	|